-For laptop purchases, primary emissions data was sourced from product life cycle assessments published by Apple for three MacBook Pros purchased and Asus for one Vivobook Propurchased.
+For laptop purchases, primary emissions data was sourced from product life cycle assessments published by Apple for three MacBook Pros purchased.

-The values of the remaining items in each category were multiplied by relevant financial-spend emission factors published in DEFRA's Conversion factors by SIC code 2019.
+The values of the remaining items in each category were multiplied by relevant financial-spend emission factors published in DEFRA's Conversion factors by SIC code 2021.